uboot/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Training

-Describe how, and identify where in your code, you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The code for training the model is located in the eigth and ninth cell of the ipython notebook.

 To train the model, I used an Adam gradient descent optimizer with a learning rate of 0.0005.
 For a given epoch I shuffled the training data and divided it into batches of size 128.
 Each batch was used to run step of the gradient descent optimizer.
 This process was run over 100 epochs.
 The dropout rate during the training process was set to 0.6 for both dropout layers.